gfmdylan/gfm-donation/README.md

         cat input.txt | java -jar Main.jar

+Alternatively, you can run the program with:

+        ./gfm-donation input.txt

-Or, you can run the program by entering:
+Lastly, you can run the program by entering:

         java -jar Main.jar